 Full Professors must demonstrate continuous and substantial contributions to the University and their discipline through time.
 Full Professors must demonstrate a sustained and solid commitment to teaching and advising (if applicable) or the performance of the primary assignment.
 They should have assumed a leadership role in program improvement and/or improving the delivery of education to students.
 Again, there should be no evidence of significant weakness or areas of repeated concern in the performance of teaching or primary assignment.
 They can be relied on to provide guidance for junior faculty and help to improve the overall quality of teaching at the institution.
-Full Professors should have a steady and significant record of productive scholarship or creative activity including peerreviewed works and displayed leadership within his/her discipline via such activities as service on committees of professional organizations; providing reviews for scholarly journals, granting agencies, or creative works; and/or invitations for speaking engagements.
+Full Professors should have a steady and significant record of tangible, productive scholarship or creative activity including peer-reviewed works and displayed leadership within his/her discipline via such activities as service on committees of professional organizations; providing reviews for scholarly journals, granting agencies, or creative works; and/or invitations for speaking engagements.
 In exceptional cases, a long-term, substantial contribution in service to the university or the discipline may be recognized as partial replacement for a significant body of peer-reviewed work.
-Full Professors must have assumed a leadership role and/or made exceptional contribution in some area of service at the University level.
+Full Professors must have assumed a leadership role and/or made exceptional contribution in some area of service at the University level and/or exceptional or sustained professional activities with significant academic or professional organizations valued by the department as verified in the application (e.g., appears in the statement of expectations and/or department teacher-scholar model and/or is verified by the Department Evaluation Committee Chair, Department Chair, and/or Dean recommendation letters in the dossier; see also I.C.3.c on the committee's role in verifying the authenticity of evidence).